hackergrrl/pi-voice-command-google/README.md

 Otherwise, `cb(err, res)` is called. `res` will be a string with the contents of what the Google machinery heard you say.

+`ready` is optional, and is a function that will be called once the mic is set up and recording is starting.

 Right now, this function is hardcoded to abort after 3 seconds of silence (no command given; `null` as `res`), or after 1 second of silence after a command